 Staff and facilities

-The Geography Department is led by Mr Todd-Jones email@example.com and supported by three further teachers and an experienced teaching assistant We are well resourced within the department in terms of textbooks and geographical expertise.
+The Geography Department is led by Mr Todd-Jones email@example.com and supported by four further teachers and an experienced teaching assistant We are well resourced within the department in terms of resources and geographical expertise.

 The Department runs a number of field trips both locally and further afield.
 Examples include Year 7 field work in Burford, Year 8 Tectonics trip to the Natural History Museum, GCSE trips along the River Windrush and in Bourton-on-the-Water, as well as a residential week to Slapton Field Study Centre, in Devon, and an overseas field trip [Iceland or the Bay of Naples] for A Level students.

 As part of our commitment to enhancing the learning of more able, enthusiastic, and Gifted and Talented students, we also run Enrichment Days for KS3 students annually.
 These day courses, located in the school library, provide challenging situations and tasks for students to solve.